Thunkzin/project1_sshell/REPORT.md

 3. Implementations of `builtin` commands.
 4. Manipulation of stdout file descriptor to `redirect` to the output file instead of printing it to the terminal.
+5. Pipeline function using a combination of parsing, forking, and inter-process communication using pipes.
+6. Error management.

 ### Parsing commands